by Alexander Thomas (aka Dr. Lex)

 Download 5.1 channel test file (zip archive, 145KiB)

 Many people seem to be confused about the difference between sending surround sound as passthrough (through S/PDIF) and playing it as six or eight separate channels.
 As I have explained elsewhere, these are two entirely different situations.
-With this specific sound card you can do both, although on a regular Mac you can also perform passthrough without this card: simply use a tiny 3.5mm adaptor to connect a Toslink cable directly to the built-in line out port.
+With this specific sound card you can do both, although on a regular Mac you do not need a USB sound card to do optical passthrough: simply use a tiny 3.5mm adaptor to connect a Toslink cable directly to the Mac's built-in line out port.

 The CM6206 is not able to decode AC3 or DTS streams.
 It is a simple sound card with 6 or 8 output channels and a few input channels.
-Plugging an optical cable into the S/PDIF input if your card has one, will not cause decoded audio to come out of the outputs, nor can you get multi-channel output by sending an encoded 5.1 stream from your Mac.
+Plugging an optical cable into the S/PDIF input if your card has one, will not cause decoded audio to come out of the outputs, nor can you get multi-channel output by sending an encoded 5.1 stream from your Mac, this will only produce noise on the Front channel.
 The software you use must support built-in 5.1 decoding to get multi-channel output out of your sound card.
-For instance VLC supports this, but at the time of this writing, Plex does not.
+For instance VLC and the most recent version of Plex support it.
+There is no software that I know of, that can decode a Dolby or DTS signal coming in through the optical input and send the audio to the card's outputs (although in theory this could be possible).

 Do not expect to get surround from stereo material.
 An application must address all six or eight output channels to produce output on all speakers.
 When playing stereo sound, i.e. what almost every normal Mac application like iTunes produces, only your front left & right speakers will be used, not even your subwoofer unless your sound system has bass management — which it probably doesn't unless it is high-end.
 There are ways to get upmixing in MPlayer and even system-level upmixing by using Jack, but neither methods are really practical.
 Soundflower should also allow this in an easier way.
 All these solutions will however produce ‘fake’ surround, they will only replicate channels to put more of your loudspeakers to use.
 Getting plausible ‘real’ surround from stereo requires complex processing and is far from trivial.